 How to fix a gazebo to paving slabs?

-If you have any concerns about how to fix your gazebo to the flat and level surface you are installing it onto, you can use the L-Brackets included in your fixing pack to attach these to the feet of the upright posts, as shown in the picture below.
+If you have any concerns about how to fix your gazebo to the flat and level surface you are installing it onto, you can use the L-Brackets included in your fixing pack (for Chunky Gazebos only) to attach these to the feet of the upright posts, as shown in the picture below.
 We would not advise burying the timber into the ground, but you can still make it nice and secure.

 How to fix a gazebo to decking?